Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Conclusions

 In this work, we consider a hierarchical Bayes model for batches of multinomial data with cell probabilities changing randomly across batches.
 The goal is to predict various properties for aggregate data correctly and as early as possible.
-We illustrate the effectiveness of the methodology in sales forecasting and poll prediction problem which motivated this study.
-The application in the sales forecasting context is seen to work with great precision.
-The performance of the methodology in the poll prediction context is good as well, especially considering the limited information.
+We illustrate the effectiveness of the methodology in poll prediction problems which motivated this study.
+The performance of the methodology is good, especially considering the limited information.
 We plan to implement the method in future elections.
 A potential future direction in this specific context would be to improve the method when more information on the constituencies or the rounds of counting are available.
 It is likely that additional information on relevant covariates would improve forecast accuracy.
 It is possible to modify the proposed methodology to incorporate the covariates, but that is a more challenging and interesting problem and requires full treatment.
 We defer it for a future work.

 The proposed model accommodates randomness in the multinomial cell probabilities, depending on the batch.
 This is pragmatic given the actual data pattern in most practical situations, as otherwise early calls are made which end up being often wrong.
 This is also intuitively justifiable as, for example, different rounds of votes can have differential probabilities for the candidates, potentially owing to different locations or the changes in people's behaviour.
-Similarly, relative popularity of brands may fluctuate from one week to another because of advertisements or other external influences.
 This paper aims to tackle these situations appropriately.

 It is worth mention that a common practice in Bayesian analysis of sequences of multinomial data is to apply Dirichlet priors for the cell probabilities.
 This approach requires the iid assumption and hence do not work under the modeling framework of this study.
 In fact, if we assume iid behaviour for the multinomial data across the batches and use that model for the examples discussed above, then the performances are much worse than what we achieve.
 Further, we want to point out that even without the variance stabilizing transformation, the proposed Bayesian method in conjunction with the results from \Cref{thm:unconditional-x-y} can be used in similar problems.
 The prediction accuracy of that model is comparable to our approach.
 We employ the transformation for superior prediction performance, albeit marginally in some cases, across all scenarios.